conan-io/docs/creating_packages/define_abi_compatibility.rst

 to reuse the binary without building it from sources.

 The use case for ``options`` is very similar, the main difference is that options can be more easily defined at the package level and they can be defaulted.
-Check the :ref:`conanfile_options` reference.
+Check the :ref:`attribute_options` reference.

 Note the simple scenario of a **header-only** library.
 Such package does not need to be built, and